Answers to common questions about Preston Trail

 What activities do you offer for middle and high school students?

 Preston Trail Student Ministry (PTSM) is focused on helping students find and follow Jesus Christ.
-Middle school students are invited to join us in The Rail for THE WKND on Saturdays at 6 p.m. or Sundays at 9:15 and 11 a.m.
-We welcome high school students to be part of our weekend services in the Worship Center, then come to The Rail for HS NIGHTS on Sunday evenings for teaching, worship and small groups designed for their unique phase of life.
-In addition, we offer BigStuf summer camps, our student conference BDUB and other special events for students throughout the year.
+At our Frisco campus, middle school services are offered in our student environment, The Rail, during weekend service times.
+High school students to are invited to come to The Rail for HS NIGHTS on Sunday evenings for teaching, worship and small groups designed for their unique phase of life.
+At our McKinney campus, programming is offered for middle school and high school students during weekend service times.
+We also offer BigStuf summer camps, our High Def student conference and other special events for students throughout the year.

 How do I become a member?